American Shorthair Breed Profile

 The American will play when she wants to play.
 She will find a toy or create one out of anything she finds if a cat toy is not available.
 Interactive play may be necessary to keep her in good shape and make certain that she gets adequate exercise.

-Daily brushing is important, especially during the change of seasons when her coat is thickening or thinning.
+Weekley brushing is important, especially during the change of seasons when her coat is thickening or thinning.
 Even this Shorthair cat can get knots in her coat if she isn’t brushed regularly.

 American Shorthair Kittens tolerates being left alone.
 She is an affectionate cat, but also spends time just sleeping in the sun.
-The American is an easy cat to care for and makes a wonderful, quiet companion.
+The American Shorthair is an easy cat to care for and makes a wonderful, quiet companion.

-The American Shorthair is considered to be the shorthaired cat that is native to the United States.
+The American Shorthair cat breed profile is considered to be the shorthaired cat that is native to the United States.
 However, American Shorthair Breeders bred this breed out of cats that probably originated in Europe.
 Cats fitting the description of the American Shorthair were probably not native to the United States until the time of Columbus.

 According to first records, American Shorthair Breeders first bred the American Shorthair in 1904.
 The British Shorthair was one of the parents of this breed, which was originally known as the Domestic Shorthair.